-So while much of the hype these first couple days of the Draft has understandably centered around the high-profile prospects who went at the top of the first round, such as the Twins' Royce Lewis and the Reds' Hunter Greene, there are plenty of potential stars still out on the Draft's third and final day.
+So while much of the hype these first couple days of the Draft has understandably centered around the high-profile prospects who went at the top of the first round, such as the Tigers' Casey Mize and the Giants' Joey Bart, there are plenty of potential stars still out on the Draft's third and final day.

-With that in mind, here is a look at the most productive players -- by wins above replacement (WAR)* -- ever selected in each round, from the sixth through the 40th.
-This only counts picks that teams were able to sign and doesn't include stars such as Mike Piazza, whose round (62nd) no longer exists.
+With that in mind, here is a look at the most productive players -- by wins above replacement (WAR)* -- ever selected in each round, counting only picks who signed.

 Remember these names as you follow along with Day 3 of the Draft today, with exclusive coverage of Rounds 11-40 beginning on MLB.com at noon ET.

 Round 6: Sal Bando, A's, 1965, 61.5 WAR

 The third baseman was a four-time All-Star who had seven seasons of at least 5 WAR, helping Oakland win three straight World Series from 1972-74.

 Honorable mentions: Tim Hudson, A's, 1997, 58.2 WAR; Jamie Moyer, Cubs, 1984, 49.9 WAR

 Round 7: Wade Boggs, Red Sox, 1976, 91.4 WAR

 The Hall of Fame third baseman captured five batting titles in his first seven seasons, finishing his 18-year career with a .328 average and 3,010 hits.

 Honorable mentions: Willie Randolph, Pirates, 1972, 65.9 WAR; Jim Edmonds, Angels, 1988, 60.4 WAR